 We have carried out various experiments to systematically test the model (Table 1).
 Experiments 2Dpom and 2Dwad are two-dimensional barotropic experiments forced only by tides at the open boundaries, but with the WAD scheme turned off (2Dpom) and on (2Dwad), respectively.
-For these 2D calculations, quadratic bottom friction formula using the depth-averaged velocities is used, with C_z a constant = 0.0025.
+For these two-dimensional calculations, quadratic bottom friction formula using the depth-averaged velocities is used, with C_z as a constant=0.0025.
 Experiment 3Dtidehom is the full three-dimensional POM-WAD but the water is homogeneous.
 The integration is for 120 days.
-Experiment 3Dtide is the full three-dimensional (baroclinic) POM-WAD in which stratification exists because of initial, surface and open-boundary T/S climatology, but river discharge is nil.
+Experiment 3Dtide is the full three-dimensional (baroclinic) POM-WAD in which stratification exists because of initial, surface, and open-boundary T/S climatology, but river discharge is nil.
 Experiment 3Driv turns on river runoffs.
-River forcing is intentionally extreme (to test POM-WAD): corrected peak discharges (late spring through summer) from the seven rivers (Fig. 3) are specified, and they are held steady for two years.
-The total is $5 \times 10^3 m^3 s^{-1}$.
+River forcing is intentionally extreme (to test POM-WAD): Corrected peak discharges (late spring through summer) from the seven rivers (Fig. 3) are specified, and they are held steady for 2 years.
+The total is 5×10^3 m3 s-1.
 Year 1 is without wind, but with tide, so that the model establishes a quasi-equilibrium state (in salinity distribution in particular).
-In year 2, six-hourly winds that correspond to the year 2000 (linearly interpolated as described above) are also used.
-Finally, Experiment 3Drivsea uses seasonal river inputs instead of keeping them steady.
-Experiments 3Driv and 3Drivsea were conducted with both the single-component and all-component tidal forcing along the open boundaries, described previously.
+In year 2, six hourly winds that correspond to the year 2000 (linearly interpolated as described above) are also used.
+Finally, the experiment 3Drivsea uses seasonal river inputs instead of keeping them steady.
+The experiments 3Driv and 3Drivsea were conducted with both the single-component and allcomponent tidal forcing along the open boundaries described previously.

-3. Tides and WAD Processes in the Upper Cook Inlet
+3 Tides and WAD processes in the upper Cook Inlet